mattyoung101/omicron/omicam/README.md

   `sudo apt install libgstreamer-opencv1.0-0 libgstreamer1.0-dev libgstreamer-plugins-base1.0-dev`
 - ffmpeg: `sudo apt install ffmpeg libavformat-dev libavcodec-dev libswscale-dev libavresample-dev`
 - GTK devlopment files: `sudo apt install libgtk2.0-dev`
-- OpenCV: You will also have to build from source, [see here](https://docs.opencv.org/master/d7/d9f/tutorial_linux_install.html)
+- OpenCV: You have to build from source, [see here](https://docs.opencv.org/master/d7/d9f/tutorial_linux_install.html).

-**Note:** A lot of these packages can also be compiled from source if you're experiencing issues.
+  Pro tip: use `ssh -Y <username>@<domain>` to enable X forwarding so you can run the cmake-gui remotely.

-It may be advisable to remove a bunch of the useless packages Ubuntu installs by default such as LibreOffice.
-You can do so with `sudo apt remove <PACKAGE_NAME>`.
+**Note: It may be advisable to remove a bunch of the useless packages Ubuntu installs by default such as LibreOffice.**

-**FIXME: talk about how to add optimisations to the NLopt build (adding O3 and hard FPU, etc) if we still build by source.**

 **FIXME: cover running on PC (test target) instead of Jetson.
 Also include specific Jetson setup instructions.**